tult98/react-application-boilerplate/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 This is a boilerplate react application that setup with full mordern like webpack, babel, eslint, prettier, git hooks and typescript.
-I create this repo as a reference for my own and saving my time from setup those tools from scratch each time I start a new project.
+Below is the few things that I expected this repo to helping me out and hopefully for you guys.

-Here's why:
+Here's why :
 * Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
+A project template that saving my time and yours.
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* I don't want to doing the same thing again and again each time I start a new project.
-* You should implement DRY principles to the rest of your life :smile:
+* Able to quickly setup a frontend project that giving me and my team the best **EXPERIENCE** when coding.

 Of course, no one template will serve all projects since your needs may be different.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#top">back to top</a>)</p>